ngrq123/bright-chatbot-tutorial/README.md

 The **key** in the schema object is the name of the column, and **value** is the database type that you want your column to be in the database.
 Here we are using **mongoose** as a library and you can see the [documentation](https://mongoosejs.com/docs/) to learn how to perform CRUD operations in Node.js.

-An advantage on using MongoDB is that you would not have to create the collections, as the database system will automatically create them when we the first set of data (called document) is inserted into the database.
+One advantage of using MongoDB is that you would not have to create the collections, as the database system will automatically create them when we insert the first set of data (called **document**) into the database.

-Now, you will need to insert data into the database.
 Mock data to be inserted into the database can be found in the following section.

 ## Option 2: Adding Mock Commerce Data in `index.js`